 Parking Lot Accident Attorneys Serving Arizona

 Parking lots are a part of daily life and are hardly considered dangerous because of how often we frequent them.
 The reality is that people become injured in parking lots all the time.
 Parking lot injuries often require the victim to work toward determining who the owner is to hold them responsible for their negligence.
 This can be an overwhelming task for a person to tackle as they recover from their injuries.
 The legal team at Weintraub & Weintraub is here to help.
 Our firm provides individualized attention to each case and helps the victim recover maximum compensation.
 We have what it takes to find the parking lot owner and hold them accountable.
-If you have been the victim of a parking lot accident in Arizona, contact our firm today to schedule a consultation with a legal team that cares.
+Contact our parking lot attorneys to schedule a consultation with a legal team that cares.

 Parking Lot Owner Negligence

 Victims of parking lot accidents should be sure to retain the services of an experienced Arizona personal injury attorney as soon as possible.
 Parking lot owners in Arizona have a responsibility to the duty of care.
 This simply means that they must ensure that their property is safe.
 If they learn about a potential hazard that exists on the property, they must fix it as soon as possible.
 However, if they fail to do so and someone becomes injured, a property owner can be held liable.
 Some of the most frequent hazards that are the cause of parking lot accidents include loose debris, pavement problems, inadequate security, poor lighting, and dangerous weather conditions such as snow or ice.

 Fulfilling the Burden of Proof